 When an engine is running rich, it means that there is too much fuel compared to the amount of air that is in the engine, and running lean is the exact opposite.
 But what are these numbers based on?
 Too much fuel compared to what?

 I’m sure that some of you out there have motorcycles that have a carbureted fuel system.
-It was the industry standard for motorcycles up until the last couple of decades.
+It was the industry standard for motorcycles and some cars up until the last couple of decades.
 Now we see fuel injection systems that rely on injectors and fuel pumps.

 With carburetors, the air-fuel ratio was made inside of the carburetor before it went into the cylinder.
 This was great because it gave a really well mixed solution to the engine for combustion, but overall the system was very inefficient.
 It had no way of directly measuring the air and fuel that was put into the engine.